atharvashukla/atharvashukla.com/src/kaplansky.md

-# Incomplete Solutions to Set Theory and Metric Spaces by Irving Kaplansky
+# Solutions to Set Theory and Metric Spaces by Irving Kaplansky

 ```
 1 Basic Set Theory